Unit 3 Project: Creating in a New Genre — Putting Your Newly Gained Knowledge All Together and Convincing an Audience to Hear Your Message

 Mentor Text: Young Playwrights Use Theatre to Fight Gun Violence(PBS Newshour video feature report)

-V. Option to create an Interview
+V. Option to create an Interview (5-8 minutes with Outline of Qs/Transcript)

 Video Interview Mentor Text: Asian Women Share Fear of Harassment (CNN video news interview)